ohollmen/DPUT/README.md

 - pid - Process id of the process that run the sync in 'parallel' run (series run pid will be set to 0)
 - rv  - rsync return value (man rsync to to interpret error values)
 - cmd - Underlying command that was generated to run rsync.
+Return

+Run templating on string $tstr with parameters from $p.
+Return expanded content.

 ## $rst->rsync($syncer)